 1. INTRODUCTION

-Lerotse (Citrullus lanatus var. citroides), also known as citron/Kalahari/cooking/fodder melon, is a drought-tolerant under-utilized wild melon that thrives under minimal agronomic management in arid and semi-arid regions of Botswana where it is commonly planted as a companion/cover crop.
-Alternatively called lekatane in the Tswana language, it is related to but is less sweet than the common watermelon with pulp colour ranging from white-green, to yellow or orange.
-Owing to its low sweetness, it is traditionally added to and cooked with sorghum or maize meal to make porridge known as bogobe jwa lerotse.
-Another cooked traditional product is known as kgodu, wherein lerotse rind is cooked and either served straight or mixed with milk (Bultosa et al., 2020).
-Also, it is commonly sundried into a traditional product locally known as lengangale (dried melon slices) for shelf-life extension.
-Nutritionally, lerotse melon flesh/pulp is a good source of potassium, carotenoids and citrulline - a non-essential amino acid with ability to reduce muscle soreness and heart rate recovery after exercise – while other components of the plant like seed, peel, leaves and roots contain useful quantities of various macro- and micro-nutrients and phytochemicals important for human health (Nkoana et al., 2022).
-Nutritionally useful as lerotse may be, its current traditional applications are, however, insufficient to mitigate its wastage as it usually ends up being cast to domestic animals as alternative feed, hence product development efforts are needed to deliver commercially viable value-added food and non-food products from it.

-According to FAO & WHO (2019), sustainable healthy diets are dietary patterns that promote all dimensions of an individual’s health and wellbeing and is recommended to contain a great variety of wholesome, unprocessed or minimally processed foods including wholegrains, legumes, nuts, an abundance of fruits and vegetables, and can include moderate to low amounts of animal foods.
-The Global Nutrition Report (2023) further reveals that for adults aged over 20 years in Botswana, their intake of fish and dairy foods lie within recommended limits, while intake of nuts and red meats exceed recommended intake levels, and intake of fruits, vegetables, legumes, and whole grains, fall short of the recommended levels.
-Furthermore, FAOSTAT data (FAO, 2023) shows that over 60% of the population in Botswana is unable to afford a healthy diet, signifying the need to increase the supply of nutritious and affordable food, of which product development harnessing underutilized species like lerotse as reported herein could alleviate the situation.
+Lerotse (Citrullus lanatus var. citroides), also known as citron/Kalahari, cooking, fodder melon, is a drought-tolerant under-utilized wild melon that thrives under minimal agronomic management in the arid and semi-arid regions of Botswana where it is commonly planted as a companion or cover crop.
+Alternatively called lekatane in the Tswana language, it is related to but less sweet than the common watermelon with pulp color ranging from white-green to yellow or orange.
+Owing to its low sweetness, it is traditionally added to and cooked with sorghum or maize meal to make a porridge known as bogobe jwa lerotse.
+Another traditional cooked product is known as kgodu, in which lerotse rind is cooked and either served straight or mixed with milk (Bultosa et al., 2020).
+Additionally,, it is commonly sundried into a traditional product locally known as lengangale (dried melon slices) to extend its shelf-life ( source).
+Nutritionally, lerotse melon flesh or pulp is a good source of potassium, carotenoids, and citrulline - a non-essential amino acid that can reduce muscle soreness and improve heart rate recovery after exercise – while other components of the plant such as seed, peel, leaves and roots contain significant amounts of various macro- and micro-nutrients and phytochemicals important for human health (Nkoana et al., 2022).
+Nutritionally useful as lerotse may be, its current traditional applications are, however, insufficient to mitigate its wastage as it usually ends up being cast to domestic animals as alternative feed, hence product development efforts are needed to deliver commercially viable value-added food and non-food products from it (source).According to FAO and WHO (2019), sustainable healthy diets are dietary patterns that promote all dimensions of an individual’s health and wellbeing and is recommended to contain a great variety of wholesome, unprocessed or minimally processed foods including wholegrains, legumes, nuts, an abundance of fruits and vegetables, and can include moderate to low amounts of animal foods. ( Replace with a scientific source) further reveals that for adults aged over 20 years in Botswana, their intake of fish and dairy foods lies within recommended limits, while intake of nuts and red meats exceeds recommended intake levels, and intake of fruits, vegetables, legumes, and whole grains, falls short of the recommended levels.
+Furthermore, FAOSTAT data (FAO, 2023) shows that over 60% of the population in Botswana cannot afford a healthy diet, signifying the need to increase the supply of nutritious and affordable food, of which product development harnessing underutilized species like lerotse as reported herein could alleviate the situation.